MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 nohup bash ~/scripts/01_scripts/stacks_gstacks_2lin.sh >& gstacks_2lin.log &
 ```

-Once we have our catalog of variants in the `gstacks_2lin` directory we can run `populations` to apply quality filters and print variant files in different formats.
+Once we have our catalog of variants in the `gstacks_2lin` directory, we can run `populations` to apply quality filters and print variant files in different formats.
 As `populations` is very fast for this small dataset, we can run it from the Terminal.
 But first, make the directory where you want your results to be saved:
 ```bash
 cd ~/stacks